quendera/hidden_state_task/README.md

 `←`, `↑`, `↓`, `→` : move.

-`X` : shoot (the longer you press, the more damaging/energetic the shot).
+`X` : shoot (the longer you press, the more damaging/energetic the shot)/ shield (only available after shooting)

 `C` : change polarity (blue/red).